ankitaak2312/InnovaHack/README.md

    - Excessive number of subdomains
    - Suspicious keywords (`login`, `verify`, `secure`, `banking`, `urgent`, `suspended`, etc.)

+2. **Typosquat / brand-impersonation detector** — most phishing tools only catch a brand name if it's spelled correctly.
+We catch the misspelling itself.
+Using Levenshtein edit distance, PhishGuard flags domains that are a small character-edit away from a trusted brand (e.g. `arnazon.com`, `paypa1-secure.tk`, `gogle.com`, `microsft-support.click`) even when the brand name isn't literally present as a substring.
+A small allowlist of known-legitimate lookalikes (e.g. `gitlab.com`, which sits close to `github` in edit distance but is an unrelated real product) keeps this from crying wolf on genuine sites.

-2. **ML classifier (Random Forest)** — trained on a synthetic dataset of safe vs. phishing-style URLs, using 12 numeric features per URL (length, dot/hyphen/digit counts, subdomain count, IP usage, HTTPS presence, `@` symbol presence, suspicious keyword count, shortener detection, path length, query param count).
+3. **ML classifier (Random Forest)** — trained on a synthetic dataset of safe vs. phishing-style URLs, using 12 numeric features per URL (length, dot/hyphen/digit counts, subdomain count, IP usage, HTTPS presence, `@` symbol presence, suspicious keyword count, shortener detection, path length, query param count).
 This catches subtler patterns that fixed rules alone would miss.

-The two scores are blended 50/50 into a single 0–100 risk score, bucketed into **Safe / Warning / Phishing**, and paired with a short, human-readable explanation of the top reasons behind the score.
+The heuristic signals (structural + typosquat) and the ML confidence are blended 50/50 into a single 0–100 risk score, bucketed into **Safe / Warning / Phishing**, and paired with a short, human-readable explanation of the top reasons behind the score — prioritizing the typosquat reason when present, since it's the most specific and actionable signal.

 ```
 combined_score = 0.5 × heuristic_score + 0.5 × ml_confidence